SSC Space: Satellite communications

-SSC has one of the world's largest and most active civilian networks of ground stations that communicate with various types of satellites.
-SSC's worldwide network of ground stations uses the group's own as well as contracted satellite stations around the world.
-SSC has its own ground stations in Sweden, the U.S., Canada, Chile, Thailand and Australia.
+SSC Space has one of the world's largest and most active civilian networks of ground stations that communicate with various types of satellites.
+SSC Space worldwide network of ground stations uses the group's own as well as contracted satellite stations around the world.
+SSC Space has its own ground stations in Sweden, the U.S., Canada, Chile, Thailand and Australia.
 The company also has partnering ground stations in the U.S., Germany, Italy, Spain, Latvia, South Africa, Antarctica, India and Japan.

 Most scientific satellites, as well as many Earth observation satellites, orbit the Earth's poles.
 The strategic locations of Esrange Space Center in northern Sweden, Inuvik in Canada, and North Pole in Alaska, in the northern hemisphere, allow for regular contact with satellites as they pass within range several times a day.
 Esrange is today one of the world's most used satellite stations.

-Via a selection of ground stations with specific capabilities, SSC offers communication links between Earth and lunar and deep-space spacecraft.
+Via a selection of ground stations with specific capabilities, SSC Space offers communication links between Earth and lunar and deep-space spacecraft.
 Past missions include Firefly Aerospace’s historic Blue Ghost Mission-1 (BGM1) in 2025, as well as the Indian Space Agency (ISRO) Chandrayaan-3 mission in 2023-24.